oneofhamy/Pixel-Pefect-2.5D-Edge-Shader-for-Godot/README.md

 **NEW IN v0.8.2: Neon Sign Tool – Multicolor, and Flicker**

-Edge detection isn’t just for outlines anymore—now your post-process shader can power true neon sign effects with animated, multi-color tubes and classic neon flicker.
+Edge detection isn’t just for outlines, your post-process shader can power true neon sign effects with animated, multi-color tubes and classic neon flicker.

 - Assign up to 14+ vibrant neon tube colors per sign using a mask texture.
 - Each pixel in your mask texture designates a “tube index” (color) for that sign segment.